jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 When you think about a web application, you're probably thinking of a bunch of web-pages, or single page app, or maybe even just a REST API serving json content.
 Truth is, a web application can be all of that, and even more, but from a more abstract point of view, the job of a webapp is really just to answer queries.
 Queries are formulated using HTTP requests, and answered using HTTP responses, and that's pretty much all there is to know.
 HTML, JSON, XML, or any other format are "representations" of the data.
 Your application may, and even probably *should*, support multiple representations, so the client can list the representation it supports, and the server can then decide which one is appropriate.
 That's content negotiation.

 The client can request different representations, but the client can also send data to your application, and again you need to support different representations.
-Maybe the user is submiting a form ?
+Maybe the user is submitting a form ?
 You're going to receive URLFormEncoded values.
 Maybe this form is a bit dynamic, and the values submitted by an AJAX request in JSON?
 You may also offer a restful XML api.
 Or maybe data are sent using a proprietary protocol.

 Of course, when an HTTP request comes in, one of the the first things you do is to de-serialize it's body to transform it to something more convenient than Bytes.
 For example an instance of a class.
 And once you've decided what to send back, you need to serialize that to the appropriate representation.
 So for each HTTP request, you'll parse, and eventually serialize data.
 But it's not that simple, the data coming in are not "safe".
 You must validate everything.